victoriiz/quantum-sampling/README.md

-Every model is small enough to enumerate (<= 2^12 states): p(b) is exact and closed-form, ground truth is an exact sum, and every reported estimator carries bias, variance, MSE, VRF, and ESS -- because a VRF without a bias audit is how v1 fooled us.
+Every model is small enough to enumerate (<= 2^12 states): p(b) is exact and closed-form, ground truth is an exact sum, and every reported estimator carries bias, variance, MSE, VRF, and ESS.